opencord/openolt/README.md

 * Startup script named "start_inband_oltservices.sh" will be executed in background after ONL installation.
 Script execution could be watched in a log file located in /var/log/startup.log.
-* Follow the procedure specified below in Build OpenOLT section to build integrated Inband ONL image.
+* Follow the procedure specified in Build OpenOLT section to build integrated Inband ONL image.

 ### Connect from VOLTHA